Weihu22/Neural-Implicit-Reconstruction-for-BOS/readme.md

 Close the figure to proceed to the next step.

-# It should be noted that the encoding module is not implemented with CUDA acceleration.
+**Note:** The encoding module is not implemented with CUDA acceleration.

-# As a result, hash-based encoding is significantly slower than frequency-based encoding.
+As a result, hash-based encoding is significantly slower than frequency-based encoding.

-# A CUDA-accelerated version of the encoding will be released in the future.
+A CUDA-accelerated version of the encoding will be released in the future.